pylint-dev/pylint/doc/faq.rst

 Pylint can crash with this error if you have a string in your analyzed program, created by joining a lot of strings with the addition operator.
-Due to how Pylint works, visiting nodes on a AST tree and due to how the BinOp node is represented (the node which represents the string '1+1' for instance), the same visit method will be called over and over again, leading to a maximum recursion error.
+Due to how Pylint works, visiting nodes on an AST tree and due to how the BinOp node is represented (the node which represents the string '1+1' for instance), the same visit method will be called over and over again, leading to a maximum recursion error.
 You can alleviate this problem by passing